jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_drilldown_memory.md

 The Cache chart shows performance counters from Analysis Services.
 For information on the counters shown in the Cache chart, search Microsoft SQL Server Books Online for "Agg Cache Object".

-To switch between statistics, click the arrow next to the chart name.
+{% include tip.html content="To switch between statistics, click the arrow next to the chart name." %}

 ### Proactive caching chart